tommyw3b98/functional-and-logic-programming/README.md

 ## giorno.hs

-Example of defining a new datatype then defining a function using it.
+Example of defining a new datatype, then defining a function using it.

 ## Lista.hs

-Module that redefines various recursive functions to work with lists.
+- Module that redefines various recursive functions to work with lists.
+- Mergesort and quicksort implementations.

 ## AlberoBin.hs

 Module that defines the binary tree data structure and some functions to work with it.

-A binary tree is defined as empty or as a node which has at most two subtrees.
+A binary tree is defined as empty (Nil) or a node which has at most two subtrees.

 ### Example:

-To represent the following tree:
+To represent the following tree (N represents an empty subtree):

 ```
          38